-Tip: Make this a family activity and have the kids paint and decorate the glass bottles to give as presents to family members and friends.
+Tip: Make it a family activity — let the kids paint and decorate glass bottles to give away as gifts.

 It isn't the holidays without sipping a creamy glass of coquito, Puerto Rico's version of eggnog.